-• The amount of speedup that can be achieved through parallelism is limited by the non-parallel portion of your program!
+- The amount of speedup that can be achieved through parallelism is limited by the non-parallel portion of your program! - And every program has at least some non-parallel parts

 Challenges to concurrency

 Concurrency is great!
 We can do so many things!!